 Remember what happened was PP organizations really experienced that exponential growth.
 But other organizations, let's say like a Stryker here in Kalamazoo, I think they've, they've kind of maintained, but they've also had some struggles because budgets are now constrained.
 We had a lot of health care providers who were rushed into the scene and had to be available.
-And then at least here, kind of in the Midwest, those those emergency rooms didn't fill to the level we never really hit those capacity numbers.
+And then at least here, kind of in the Midwest, those emergency rooms didn't fill to the level we never really hit those capacity numbers.
 So now healthcare systems are facing layoffs.
 And that means that available budgets are curtailed, which means spending is curtailed.
 So really rapid expansion and contraction, followed by a slow expansion is what I think a medical is is facing.
-Still not a reason to stop marketing, but, but it's definitely I think it's a struggle point four for a lot of a lot of medical device and a lot of healthcare systems.
+Still not a reason to stop marketing, but, but it's definitely I think it's a struggle point four for a lot of medical devices and a lot of healthcare systems.

 Peter Mahoney 15:00

 Yes, it's interesting.
 And we were chatting earlier to the, the other.
 The other industry that's going through some pretty big changes right now as higher ed, I just went through, right.
 In fact, they're, they're dealing with some of this stuff with.
 There's a lot of turbulence, but they're also dealing with this with lots of creative marketing communications, which is kind of interesting.
 So my, my youngest daughter is about to enter her freshman year in college, and she's in, you know, the class of COVID 2020.
 So she graduated high school in the middle of this thing, which was pain and she is now trying to enter college and they just pushed the college from in person just last week to a to a virtual thing.
 But one of the things that they did, which I think is really important, as you said, You don't just even though they're going through some, you know, unexpected expenses.
-Now, they went through this process and said, Hey, we're going to reach out to all these incoming students and they sent them this really quickly. rate of care package with lots of stuff to say, Hey, we want you to feel like you're part of this on campus experience.
+Now, they went through this process and said, Hey, we're going to reach out to all these incoming students and they sent them this really quickly. rate of care package with lots of stuff to say, Hey, we want you to feel like you're part of this on-campus experience.
 But they obviously had to really rapidly turn around in within a week figure out that hey, I guess you're not coming to campus.
 But let me send you a little bit of the campus experience home so that you can feel like you're connected in some way.

 Unknown Speaker 16:21

 Yeah.
-I think the biggest change that we've we've seen is and this has been going on for a long time, but the the amount of time to turn creative in campaigning is shortening by the minute.
-So we have to move so quickly now to to message out.
-I remember when I first started, we're using Ruby lift and blockout and photostats.
+I think the biggest change that we've we've seen is and this has been going on for a long time, but the amount of time to turn creative in campaigning is shortening by the minute.
+So we have to move so quickly now to message out.
+I remember when I first started, we're using Ruby lift and block out and photostats.
 So that makes me ancient but we had like months to work on brochures, you know, it took weeks to get the photography done.
-And now we're you know, we're we're running out and grabbing images and and posting them And building campaigns around that same day.
+And now we're you know, we're we're running out and grabbing images and posting them And building campaigns around that same day.
 But then that was a lot of times.
 That's a tremendous challenge.
 And I think it's a tremendous strain on creative people.
 But it's also really fun.

 Peter Mahoney 17:11

 Yeah, it is pretty dynamic, I guess, is a way to think about it.
-Yeah, one of the things that I, I wanted to hear from you, especially because you work with a lot of clients and have for many years, I'm a big believer that, that, that good clients, as well as good agencies are what creates good work.
+Yeah, one of the things that I, I wanted to hear from you, especially because you work with a lot of clients and have for many years, I'm a big believer that, that good client, as well as good agencies are what creates good work.
 And in bad clients with great agencies can produce bad work.
-And I'd love to understand what you think sort of the the elements of of, of success, what are the key elements that a client needs to do to get the best work out of their agency partnerships.
+And I'd love to understand what you think sort of the elements of of, of success, what are the key elements that a client needs to do to get the best work out of their agency partnerships.

 Unknown Speaker 17:56

-I think it's there's there's two things First of all, The agency needs to work really, really hard to establish a relationship.
+I think it's there's two things.
+First of all, The agency needs to work really, really hard to establish a relationship.
 And I'm not talking a business relationship or a transactional relationship.
-I'm talking about a human to human, heartfelt friendship like relationship.
+I'm talking about a human-to-human, heartfelt friendship like relationship.
 Because within that context, trust is built.
 And when a client trusts its agency, it can be magical.
 And it can be worthwhile.
 And that relationship can withstand fights, and disagreements and successes all together, but when there isn't that relationship when it is only transactional, nobody enjoys it.
 Nobody is having fun.
-And and no good results will come out of that you might be able to do something for somebody for a certain period of time, but we've learned over the years.
+And no good results will come out of that you might be able to do something for somebody for a certain period of time, but we've learned over the years.
 Like if we feel like we're in a transactional relationship, we're going to work Hard to see if we can turn that into a relational one.
 But if it's not, there have only been a few times in my career, but I've said, hey, that's not working out.
 We're probably just not the right people for you.
-But I would say CMOS, you really want to go golfing with your agency, you really want to hang out and and watch a movie and eat popcorn.
+But I would say CMOS, you really want to go golfing with your agency, you really want to hang out and watch a movie and eat popcorn.
 We, for years had clients cohabitate with us.
 So we had offices set aside for clients and they would come in two, three times a week, hang out all day, do their work, work with us.
 Get to know our team, we got to know their team.
 When that looks and feels seamless.
 There's a risk you're right, that relationship may make things sticky from time to time for both sides, but it's so rewarding.
 Mm hmm.

 Kelsey Krapf 19:52

 I think that translates a lot into marketing too, and realizing you're marketing to people that are human.
 They're passionate.
-They've fears and I think if you bring this, you know, the psychographics and the marketing and and you really create that relationship with the audience.
+They've fears and I think if you bring this, you know, the psychographics and the marketing and you really create that relationship with the audience.
 That's how you get through to people.
 Because at the end of the day, we're all just people.
 And I think that's, that's the power you have as a marketer as an agent.
 And I love what you said about, you know, building that relationship creating that trust, because if you don't, it's just that transactional business that just serves a value and gets a paycheck in which, you know, it's not that relationship you're looking for.
 Yeah, you

 Peter Mahoney 20:29